Lightning-AI/pytorch-lightning/docs/Trainer/Training Loop.md

 ---
 #### Set how much of the training set to check
-If you don't want to check 100% of the training set (for debugging or if it's huge), set this flag
+If you don't want to check 100% of the training set (for debugging or if it's huge), set this flag.

+train_percent_check will be overwritten by overfit_pct if `overfit_pct > 0`

 ``` {.python}
 # DEFAULT
 trainer = Trainer(train_percent_check=1.0)